 Each process was summarised and presented in three visual formats (summary table, project timeline and process model).
 The models were then analysed and compared to the existing MDD process literature, and each other, in order to identify distinct overlapping qualities, similarities and/or differences.
 Finally, using abductive thinking and synthesis, data from the three models and the existing literature were interpreted and developed into a design process model more suited to the South African context.

-- Ashton was awarded the Chancellors Medal for Most Merritorious Postgraduate Student in the Faculty of Art, Design and Architecture in 2019.
+- Awards: Ashton was awarded the Chancellors’ Medal for Most Meritorious Postgraduate Student in the Faculty of Art, Design and Architecture in 2019.